Joe Eszterhas: Journalism

-Eszterhas was the subject of a lawsuit for his reporting for The Plain Dealer.
+One of Eszterhas' articles for The Plain Dealer was the subject of a lawsuit.
+He had covered the aftermath of the collapse of a bridge across the Ohio River.
+It included a supposed interview of Margaret Cantrell, the widow of one of the fatal victims of the collapse.
+Months after the accident, he and a photographer visited her home.
+She was not there at the time, but he talked to the children as the photographer took photos.
+His Sunday magazine feature focused on the family's poverty and contained several inaccuracies.
+Eszterhas had made it seem as though he had spoken to her, describing her mood and attitude in the story.
+Cantrell filed suit for invasion of privacy, and won a $60,000 judgment.
+The decision was overturned in the Court of Appeals on First Amendment grounds but the U.S. Supreme Court upheld the original award.
 Cantrell v.
 Forest City Publishing (1974) is one of only two false light cases heard by the U.S. Supreme Court.
-As a reporter for The Plain Dealer, Eszterhas had covered the aftermath of the collapse of a bridge across the Ohio River.
-The article included a supposed interview of the widow of one of the fatal victims of the collapse.
-Months after the accident, he and a photographer visited the home of Margaret Cantrell.
-She was not home, but he talked to the children as the photographer took photos.
-His Sunday magazine feature focused on the family's poverty and contained several inaccuracies.
-Eszterhas had made it seem as though he had spoken to her, describing her mood and attitude in the story.
-Cantrell filed suit for invasion of privacy, and won a $60,000 judgment in her favor.
-The decision was overturned in the Court of Appeals on First Amendment grounds, but in the end, the U.S. Supreme Court upheld the original judgment in her favor.